 People working as an independent practice - registered nurse have different job prospects depending on where they work in Canada.
 Find out what the future holds for them in your province or territory.
-These outlooks are applicable to all Registered nurses and registered psychiatric nurses (NOC 3012).
+These prospects are applicable to all Registered nurses and registered psychiatric nurses (NOC 3012).

 Job opportunities over the next 3 years

 Explore future job prospects by province and territory.

 |Prince Edward Island||Good Good|

 You can also look at this data on a map.
 Go to LMI Explore

 Labour market conditions over the next 10 years

 Take a closer look at the projected labour demand and supply for this occupation over the 2019-2028 period.
 For more information on future job trends, go to the Canadian Occupational Projections System.